lexe-app/lexe-public/README.md

 More information is available on our website: [lexe.app](https://lexe.app)

+See our [features and roadmap](https://docs.lexe.app/roadmap/) for what Lexe supports today and what's coming next.

 ## Lexe SDKs

 Looking for Lexe's SDKs?
 This repo only contains source code.
 You can find the